Hannah Baker: Characterization

 Asher's book was criticized for the poor characterization of Hannah Baker, which many critics said the television series improved upon.
 In her book review for The Guardian, Katherine Hughes wrote that Hannah "comes across not so much as a young soul in distress as a vengeful harpy".
 The character was inspired by one of Asher's relatives, who had attempted suicide.

-At the beginning to the series, Hannah is a 16-year-old high school junior, "from a white picket fence town with an almost perfect family".
+At the beginning of the series, Hannah is a 16-year-old high school junior, "from a white picket fence town with an almost perfect family".
 Noting the realism and relatability of the character with real-life people, Quinn Keaney of Popsugar wrote that Hannah, "is just like you ... like someone you know; she's smart, she has a bright future ahead of herself, she has loving parents, she just wants to be liked".
 Variety's Maureen Ryan offered a similar observation on the realistic portrayal of teenagers, writing that the "darkness" in Hannah's life is "constantly interwoven with the natural resilience and questioning optimism of adolescence".
 Writing for TVLine, Andy Swift described her as "a fresh-faced teen with a bright future", while Sarah Hughes of The Daily Telegraph called her "smart, funny, beautiful, and sometimes awkward in that way that teenagers are".

 For most of the story, Hannah is characterized by her struggle adjusting to an unsympathetic school environment and her "desire to fit in" which "trumps everything".
 Her mental health deteriorates as she is subjected to bullying, slut-shaming, and physical assaults.
 Towards the end of the narrative, Hannah's meeting with Mr. Porter marks her complete descent into depression.
 While some critics lauded the honest treatment, Lauren Hoffman of Cosmopolitan said the series is so "enamored with this idea of Hannah as someone who does things to others that it neglects to tell us who she is herself".
 She said it was a failure of "telling a story" and a missed opportunity to "undo stigma around mental illness".